NOTE: Shout out examples under here are specifically for entries in the Scooby Doo franchise that don't have their own page.

 "Scary Sky Skeleton"

-Stunt pilot and manager of "Sky Circus Airport" from is named Amelia Parmer.
+- Stunt pilot and manager of "Sky Circus Airport" is named Amelia Parmer.

 "Twenty Thousand Screams Under the Sea"